Taylor's Port 2016, The Wine Advocate, 96 points, invest and sell Drink Date 2027-2070

-The 2016 Vintage Port is a field blend that was not quite bottled when seen (set for a week later), but it was the final blend.
-It was aged for 20 months in wood and comes in with 99 grams of residual sugar.
-This Fonseca is remarkably expressive, lifted and gloriously fresh.
-It has good concentration but some years have had more and seemed sexier.
-However, the most notable feature is the structure.
-It is very impressive in structure, that classic Port power and firmness coming to the fore and overshadowing the rest at the moment.
+The 2016 Vintage Port is a land blend that was not quite bottled when seen, but it was the final blend.
+It was aged for twenty months in wood and comes in with ninety grams of residual sugar.
+This Fonseca is remarkably powerful, lifted and gloriously fresh.
+It has good concentration, but in some years, have had more and seemed sexier.
+However, the most notable feature is the making.
+It is imposing in design, that full Port power and sould coming to the fore and overshadowing the rest at the moment.
 This is very tight and very uninvolved.
-Don't even think of buying it if you aren't prepared to cellar it.
-The 2030 start date that I have will not be even close to late enough if you want harmony and complexity.
-To me, this is the best of the three 2016s from the Fladgate Group this issue (Croft and Taylor being the other two), thanks to its pure intensity, but time will tell if it becomes as sexy as I'm sure Taylor's will be.
-In the meanwhile, Fonseca looks like one of the greats of this vintage
+Only think of buying it if you are prepared to cellar it.
+The 2030 start date I have will be too late to late enough if you want harmony and complexity.
+This is the best of the three 2016 from the Fladgate this issue (Croft and Taylor being the other two), thanks to its sweet intensity, but time will tell if it becomes as full as Taylor's will be.
+Meanwhile, Fonseca looks like one of the great Port of this vintage.

 Croft Port 2016, The Wine Advocate, 94 points, invest and sell Drink Date